Joshkebab/llama-cpp-binaries/README.md

 A fork to keep my own copy of oobabooga/textgen[https://github.com/oobabooga/textgen] llama.cpp loader updated.

-Only building the cuda libraries for now.
+Now building everything.

+Gonna be away for a bit, expect no updates for a couple weeks.

 ## Installation